-The Golden Triangle Planning and Development District plans to submit its new Comprehensive Development Strategy (CEDS) to the Economic Development Administration (EDA) by December 1, 2018.
-The aforementioned CEDS will be available for review and comment for a period of 30 days beginning on November 1, 2018.
+The Golden Triangle Planning and Development District plans to submit its latest Comprehensive Economic Development Strategy (CEDS) to the Economic Development Administration (EDA) by September 30, 2022.
+The aforementioned CEDS will be available for review and comment prior to the document's submission to the agency.

-Review of the CEDS will be available to interested persons during normal working days (M-F) 8:00 AM to 4:30 PM except holidays.
+Review of the CEDS will be available to interested person during normal working days (M-F) 8:00 AM to 4:30 PM except holidays.
 The Golden Triangle Planning and Development District's offices are located at 106 Miley Drive in Starkville, Mississippi 39759.
-All comments should be received by November 30, 2018 at the above address or at P.O.
-Box 828, Starkville, Mississippi 39760.
+All comments should be received by September 30, 2022 at the above address or at P. O. Box 828, Starkville, Mississippi 39760.

-Publish one (1) time on November 1, 2018 as a legal advertisement.
-Bill Golden Triangle Planning and Development District, P.O.
-Box 485, Starkville, Mississippi 39760.
+Publish one (1) time as a legal in the next available edition of the Macon Beacon newspaper.
+Bill Golden Triangle Planning and Development District, P. O. Box 828, Starkville, Mississippi 39760.
+Proof of publication required.